GergesHany/Natours/README.md

   - Regular users `can not review` the same tour twice.
   - An admin `can delete` any review.

-#### Favorite Tours
-  - A regular user `can add` any of their booked tours to their list of favorite tours.
-  - A regular user `can remove` a tour from their list of favorite tours.
-  - A regular user `can not add a tour` to their list of favorite tours when it is already a favorite.

-#### Credit card Payment

 <hr>

 ### Check [Natours API Documentation](https://documenter.getpostman.com/view/32746526/2sA2r813r3) for more info.